Skip to content

 Everything you would have to setup for yourself if you were using go directly:

-• downloads and runs Godot for you on supported platforms.
+• downloads and installs dependencies for you on supported platforms.

 • creates a graphics directory to house the godot project.